Gabriel-Aroucas/LandingPages/README.md

-# Welcome to the section: Aplications
+# Welcome to the section: Landing Pages

 **About Section:**
 This section storage all landing pages created by me